About Creative Discovery Museum

 - MAP Teen volunteer program - The Museum Apprentice Program provides 100 teens the opportunity to volunteer within the museum while developing leadership and life skills.

-- Preschool Adventure Days - One Saturday a month, special themes are explored through a variety of activities focused on the developmental needs of children 18 months to 4 years old.
+- Preschool Adventure Days - Three Saturdays a year, special themes are explored through a variety of activities focused on the developmental needs of children 18 months to 4 years old.

 - ArtsLive programs - Offered to all Museum visitors, ArtsLive provides monthly performances and demonstrations by professional artists such as ballet performances, painting, etc.